 - At the same time, complete the Housing Accommodation Request Form (pdf opens in a new tab).
 Submit this form to University Housing.

-- You must submit current and complete medical/psychological documentation directly to ARC to support your request.
-Forms are available on our Forms & Policies page.
+- You must submit an online application with current and complete medical/psychological documentation directly to ARC to support your request.
+Forms are available on our General Documentation Guidelines page.
+To open a new tab and begin the application process, please click “Request Housing Accommodations” below.

 3400 N. Maryland Ave.